Parent participation is the hallmark of a cooperative preschool.

 We treasure the unique talents, interests, and resources that each family brings to our school.
-The enthusiastic participation of all of the parents makes the successful operation of WPELC possible.
+The enthusiastic participation of all parents/guardians and caregivers makes the successful operation of WPELC possible.

-Parent Responsibilities Include
+Parent/Guardian Responsibilities Include

-- Attending school meetings and parent/teacher conferences
+- Attend school meetings and parent/teacher conferences

 What does a helping parent do?